2012 New York Jets season: Week 11: at St. Louis Rams

 The Jets posted their sixth win in their last seven meetings against Jeff Fisher.
 They picked off Sam Bradford once and forced two Rams fumbles.
 The two teams combined for just 570 yards of offense.
 The Jets improved to 4–6 while the Rams fell to 3–6–1.

 Week 12: vs. New England Patriots (Thanksgiving Day game)

 The Jets were thoroughly dominated by the Patriots; they scored five touchdowns in the second quarter, three of them in a span of 52 seconds of game clock.
 The first came on an 83-yard pass to Shane Vereen after the Patriots recovered a Shonn Greene fumble.
-On the Jets' ensuing drive, Mark Sanchez fumbled after running into lineman Brandon Moore and Steve Gregory ran back a 32-yard score.
+On the Jets' ensuing drive, Mark Sanchez fumbled after running into lineman Brandon Moore, and Steve Gregory ran back a 32-yard score.
 The play later became known as the "butt fumble".
 The third touchdown came on the ensuing kickoff, Devin McCourty forced Joe McKnight to fumble, which Julian Edelman recovered and returned for a third touchdown (he later caught a 56-yard touchdown pass from Tom Brady).

 With the huge loss, the Jets fell to 4–7, and were swept by Bill Belichick's Patriots for the sixth time.

+This was the last time the Jets would appear on Sunday Night Football until 2023.
+They would be flexed out of Sunday Night Football twice before 2023.